 In fact, mobile apps have become increasingly important to organizationes and their supply chains.
 Comscore data shows that smartphone app usage in 2019 accounted for 63% of minutes spent on digital media, nearly three times more than desktop and web usage.
 Smartphone mobile app traffic has grown dramatically in recent years while desktop and web traffic is on the wane.

 Now clearly consumers don’t just order food with their phones, but shop with them, too.
 Adobe Analytics reports that 63% of all online shopping traffic this past holiday season came from smartphones and tablets.
 What’s more, 41% of all purchases were made with those devices.
 Data from Comscore shows a similar boon in mobile shopping accounting for more than 40% of Cyber Monday digital spending.
 We’re witnessing a mobile digital transformation era that is already dramatically changing the way that companies interact with their customers, employees and partners.
 This transformation wave primarily occurs via mobile app because the device is with customers day and night, providing instant access while leveraging mobile sensors, geolocation and other features to deliver unique experiences.

 Mobile App Security & Privacy Risks on the Rise

 As digital traffic increasingly shifts to mobile apps on smartphones and tablets, attackers have set their sights on mobile apps.
 That’s because where the users go, the attackers will follow.
 NowSecure sees approximately one to two high-profile mobile app security and privacy breaches per month.
 And that’s just what gets covered in the press, so I suspect the real number is probably much higher.
-(By the way, we’ve added a page on our website to track the relevant business and security issues related to mobile apps — you can find it here.)
+(By the way, we’ve added a page on our website to track the relevant organization and security issues related to mobile apps.)